Part II

 Science and myth can both be read through this lens: emergence is creation’s engine, and you do not stand outside it.
 You are a conscious participant in its unfolding.

-Fractals as Verbs
+Fractals as Traces of Recursion

 Consciousness as Recursive Awareness